KE25 SR |

 Quick Summary: (1st Stage) I am

-running the rwd 'blue top' 16v version of 4age.
-It is still injected which required
+running the rwd 'blue top' 16v bigport version of 4age.
+It is fuel injected which required

-a wire loom and high pressure fuel delivery. had to change my brake master cylinder
+an efi wire loom and high pressure fuel delivery system.
+When slotting the engine in we had to change the brake master cylinder

-to the single type because the twin would have hit the intake manifold.
+to the single type because the twin master was hitting the intake manifold.
 Also many

 other mods had to be done to fit the engine in.
 I made some engine mounts and